Microsoft Places

 Built on GeoJSON, a widely used JSON-based format for representing geographic data, IMDF provides a structured framework for defining indoor features such as rooms, pathways, and points of interest.
 This enables seamless integration with various systems, such as indoor navigation, retail and hospitality applications, and building management solutions.

-Microsoft Places has adopted IMDF as the standard for displaying indoor maps, enabling users to easily identify available workspaces, and book desks or meeting rooms from an interactive floorplan created using IMDF.
+Microsoft Places has adopted IMDF as the standard for displaying indoor maps, enabling users to easily identify available workspaces, and book desks or meeting rooms with an interactive floor plan created using IMDF.

 This article explores what IMDF files look like and how to create them and get them ready for upload into Microsoft Places